manutalcual/winredock/README.md

     "amadock"="C:\\Users\\mcano\\wm.exe"

-Where ir says "mcano" you have to write your Windows user name.
+Where it says "mcano" you have to write your Windows user name.

-Use instructions.
+### Use instructions.

 There will be an icon in your traybar showing a gear with a green arrow.
 Just right click on the icon and a menu will appear: